BelalNayzak/poc-flutter-automation-testing-appium/README.md

 To add new test cases:

 1. Add new test methods to `test_login.py`
-2. Use the `LoginPage` class methods for interaction
+2. Use the `LoginPagePom` class methods for interaction
 3. Follow the existing test pattern with assertions
 4. Add new page objects if testing additional screens